CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-4(ms-innovation).md

 - Task 1: Build your own multi-agent Copilot application locally
 - Task 2: Deploy a multi-agent Copilot application to Azure

-## Exercise 1: Deploy and run the multi-agent Copilot application

-### Task 1: Build your own multi-agent Copilot application locally
+## Task 1: Build your own multi-agent Copilot application locally

 In this task, you will update the `secrets.env` file and run the HR Copilot application locally using `streamlit` to validate its functionality with sample queries.
 You will then prepare to deploy the multi-agent Copilot application to Azure by accessing the `main.bicep` file.